Steve129783/Steve/README.md

 1. VAE training program used wrong 'kl' formula.
 2. Pack program remove the 'padding' method to reduce the unrelated information
 3. Add CNN channel weight to research the relationship between layers
+4. The hidden space visualization program is repaired

 ### Supervised Learning models:
 1. CNN, 2.
 VAE\
 This training pipeline ensures strict reproducibility of the model training process on identical hardware and